apodavonov3616/javascript-project/README.md

 Other aspects:
 The readme will be the same as the first paragraph.
 I may or may not add in a functionality of having the readme scroll from the left into view as the user scrolls down.

-Technologies: I will mainly be using vanilla DOM javascript and canvas.
+Technologies: I will mainly be using vanilla DOM javascript, webpack, npm, and canvas.
 If I do decide to incorporate libraries, it will be if I finish my project ahead of time. and decide to add powerlifting facts into the project.

 Schedule:
 Friday: Collect all pictures and get pictures showing up on the website.
 Also figure out how to change from one picture to the next with the use of a slider/button
 Saturday-Sunday: Create hover elements for each picture, showcasing possibly different colors for different types of information presented on the image.
 Mon-Wednesday: Focus on CSS styling with making pretty fonts, good background, perhaps fancy scrolling features If done early, possibly incorporate some sort of quiz interactivity, but no solid ideas yet.
+Thursday: Deploy github page.